 The Datta lab takes an interdisciplinary approach to studying the function of neural circuits in generating behavior.
 We are interested in recruiting students and postdoctoral fellows with backgrounds and interests in all areas of biology, including neurobiology, cell/molecular biology, systems biology, organismal behavior/ethology, imaging and biophysics.
-Understanding neurobehavioral data increasingly depends upon computational tools, and so we are also interested in applicants with experience in computational biology and biophysics.
+Understanding neurobehavioral data increasingly depends upon computational tools, and so we are also interested in applicants with experience in computational biology and machine learning.

 Students at Harvard, MIT, Northeastern, Boston University and other undergraduate institutions are welcome to apply to the Datta lab to gain research experience and to perform senior theses.
 Students are strongly encouraged to apply early in their college careers to maximize their opportunity to perform work at the bench.
 Students should be aware that the Datta lab is housed on the Longwood Campus of the Harvard Medical School on the Boston side of the Charles; the Harvard-run M2 shuttle runs between Harvard Medical School, MIT and Harvard College and is a convenient way to circulate amongst the campuses.